vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 1. Select a tier-0 gateway to connect to this tier-1 gateway to create a multi-tier topology.
 1. Select an NSX Edge cluster.
 This is required for this tier-1 gateway to host stateful services such as NAT, load balancer, or firewall.
 1. (Optional) In the **Edges** field, select **Auto Allocated** or manually set the edge nodes.
 1. Select a failover mode or accept the default.
-The default option is Non-preemptive.
+The default option is **Non-preemptive**.
 1. Select **Enable Standby Relocation**.
 1. Click **Route Advertisement** and ensure that following routes are selected:
    * **All DNS Forwarder Routes**